IgnacioGarron/IgnacioGarron.github.io/CV.md

 - 2014: Master in Economics.
 Barcelona School of Economics.

 - 2013: Bachelor in Economics.
-Barcelona School of Economics.
+Universidad Privada Boliviana.